Stretch Princess

-Stretch Princess (sometimes referred to as simply Stretch) was a British alternative rock band that formed in London, England in 1996.
+Stretch Princess was a British alternative rock band that formed in London, England in 1996.
 The band consisted of Jo Lloyd (vocals, bass, and piano), James Wright (guitar), and Dave Magee (drums).
+The band is mainly known for having its music featured in various films and television series, especially "Sorry", which was the lead track in the soundtrack of 1999 teen thriller Teaching Mrs. Tingle.

-They released two albums: Stretch Princess (1998) and Fun with Humans (2002).
+They released two studio albums, Stretch Princess (1998) and Fun with Humans (2002), and three singles.